 Tso, Jared – Traditional Large Water Jar with Swirl Polish

 Jared Tso is one of the rising stars of Native pottery.
-He is a grandson of potter Faye Tso and his pottery is exceptionally refined in technique and traditional in style.
-Each piece is coil built from traditional native Navajo clay and traditionally fired.
-This is a traditional style Navajo jar with a sloping shoulder and a turned out rim.
+He is a grandson of note Dine potter Faye Tso.
+His pottery is exceptionally refined in technique and traditional in style.
+Each piece is coil-built from traditional native Navajo clay and traditionally fired.
+This is a traditional-style Navajo jar with a sloping shoulder and elongated neck.
 The shape is inspired by the classic Navajo “tus” which has a similar narrow shape.
-The rim of the jar has a raised band that is incised with a spirit line break in the edge.
+The rim of the jar has two raised bands that are incised with rain and mountain designs.
+Note as well that there is the traditional “spirit line” break in the pattern.
 The jar is polished in a swirling direction which is intensified by the firing.
-The smoke and fire-clouds accentuate the polishing strokes.
-After the firing, the jar is covered in pinon pitch, which harkens back to historic Navajo pottery when the pitch made them waterproof and utilitarian.
+The smoke and fire clouds accentuate the polishing strokes and create their own formations.
+After the jar was fired it was covered in pinon-pitch in the traditional Navajo manner for their pottery.
 Vessels such as this find strength in their traditional techniques yet are refined in a modernistic manner.
 The jar is signed on the bottom in the clay, “Jared Tso”.